 Ratos has been listed on Nasdaq Stockholm since 1954.
-At year-end, the share capital amounted to SEK 1,027m divided among a total of 325,898,988 shares, of which 84,637,060 Class A shares and 241,261,928 Class B shares.
+At year-end, the share capital amounted to approximately SEK 1,031m divided among a total of 327,385,688 shares, of which 84,637,060 Class A shares and 242,748,628 Class B shares.
 The company's Class A shares carry entitlement to one vote per share while Class B shares carry entitlement to one-tenth of a vote per share.
 Class A and B shares carry the same right to a share of the company's assets and to the same amount of dividend.
 The general meeting decides on dividends.

-At year-end, Ratos had a total of 70,908 shareholders according to statistics from Euroclear Sweden.
-The ten largest shareholders accounted for 79.4% of the voting rights and 55.0% of the share capital.
-More information about Ratos's shares and shareholders is provided on pages 40-42.
+At year-end, Ratos had a total of 60,508 shareholders according to statistics from Modular Finance, which collects and processes data from Euroclear, Morningstar, the Swedish Financial Supervisory Authority and other sources.
+The ten largest shareholders accounted for 80.1 per cent of the voting rights and 52.1 per cent of the share capital.
+More information about Ratos's shares and shareholders is provided on pages 28-29.